 TYPE 3 (TYPE III) for kids

-What TYPE (TYPE 2 or TYPE 3) should I get for my kid for kayaking?
+What TYPE (TYPE 2 or TYPE 3) life jacket should I get for my kid for kayaking?

 If your child can not swim, tip their head back to float, or may wiggle out of a life jacket, you will want the TYPE 2 so that the crotch strap will keep them safely in the life jacket.

 Some Type 3 and many Type 2 have a crotch strap.
 The Type is meant to tell you how likely the life jacket is to keep the child's face out of the water.
-If a child cannot turn themselves face-up in the water, then they definitely need a type 2.
+If a child cannot turn themselves face-up in the water, then they need a Type 2 life jacket.
 Swimmers in calm water paddling a kayak usually prefer a Type 3 for boating activities.

 Here are some examples:

-What material should I choose and how much should I spend?
+What life jacket material should I choose and how much should I spend?

 Neoprene PFDs are soft life jackets that often have a zipper instead of straps, or sometimes even both.
 If your child is sensitive to scratchy materials or would do better with a less-bulky life jacket, you will want to look at a neoprene type life jacket.
 There are similar names to Neoprene such as Hydroprene, Biolite, and others that are very similar and fall into the same category as neoprene such as Hyperlite.

-When paddling a kayak, it is more comfortable to have a well-fitted PFD that does not get in the way of paddling and does not ride up to the child's face when they are sitting.
-For this reason, I recommend a Neoprene life jacket unless price is an issue.
+When paddling a kayak, it is more comfortable to have a softer, well-fitted PFD that does not get in the way of paddling and does not ride up to the child's face when they are sitting.
+For this reason, I recommend a Neoprene life jacket unless the price is an issue for you, in which case, a more affordable nylon life jacket is fine.
 I will list some recommendations to look at in each category so you can see some highly-rated examples on Amazon and what each tends to cost.